-An antibiogram shows the aggregate number of bacteria tested against antimicrobial and incorporates the extent of bacterial isolates vulnerable to every antimicrobial operator tested (Fridkin et al., 2001).
+Antibiogram shows the aggregate number of bacteria tested against antimicrobial and incorporates the extent of bacterial isolates vulnerable to every antimicrobial operator tested.
 In the current study, Ofloxacin, Nitrofurantoin and Cefixmine were most apparently susceptible antibiotics among others while Augumentin, Ceftazidine, Gentamycin, Ciproflaxin were observed to be most resistance antibiotic for the Escherichia coli from the groundwater sampled.
 Gentamycin appeared as intermediates in Abuloma and Rumuekinki which could also mean non susceptibility by the bacteria possibly at forthcoming time to this antibacterial agent.
 The increased rate of resistance antibiotics in this study could be attributed to widespread misuse of various antibiotics without control.
-This is in line with Fanuncio and Nuneza (2015).
 Consequently, it could be recommended that groundwater source (boreholes) be treated before it should be acceptable for domestic use.
-It should be sited away from septic tanks source as possible interference under the influence of proximity become inevitable.
+Furthermore, boreholes should be sited away from septic tanks source as possible interference under the influence of proximity becomes inevitable.